 The Titanium shell has a thickness of 0.2mm, therefore, we can map the micro-electronics into a smaller cavity.
 This means we are building hearing aids that are smaller and more discreet than ever before!

 The aesthetic outcome is naturally important for most patients.
-In some cases, it will be the deciding factor, which enables the device to be worn more frequently.
+In some cases, it will be the deciding factor which enables the device to be worn confidently and more frequently.

 Premium and Natural Quality